 Studying away from home - and for some, overseas - is a major undertaking, both personally and financially.
 Our staff are on hand to help support you throughout the entire application process.

-There are 20 - 24 hours of lectures each week during the taught part of the course.
+There are around 20 hours of lectures each week as well as tutorials, practicals and private study.
 Once lectures have finished, you will work exclusively on your research project.

 Yes, there are exams.
 Some modules are assessed by examination only, some just by coursework, and others by a mixture of the two.